Oops! Something went wrong while submitting the form

 Temporary orders are typically issued at the scene of a violent situation to which police respond.
 These emergency temporary orders are given when a person is perceived to be in immediate need of protection, but the court is closed.
 A responding police officer should have the petition available for a person seeking protection to complete.
 A judge then typically gives verbal approval for the emergency temporary order.
 This order is only valid until the end of the first business day following the incident.

 In order to extend the temporary order into an emergency order, a person must petition for emergency orders in the county courthouse where either the plaintiff or the defendant resides or where the alleged incident(s) occurred.
-The Oklahoma State Courts Network makes these protective order forms available online, but it is important to understand your eligibility and the court’s requirements for completing the forms and submitting them appropriately.
+The Oklahoma State Courts Network makes these forms available online, but it is important to understand your eligibility and the court’s requirements for completing the forms and submitting them appropriately.

-Protective orders in domestic abuse situations are granted under the Protection from Domestic Abuse Act (22 O.S. §§ 60-60.20).
+Protective Orders in domestic abuse situations are granted under the Protection from Domestic Abuse Act (22 O.S. §§ 60-60.20).

 Under 22 O.S. § 60.6, violating a restraining order is a misdemeanor on the first offense and a felony for a second or subsequent offense.
 Misdemeanor violation is punishable by a fine of up to $1,000 and a maximum of one year in county jail.
-A felony conviction for second or subsequent violation of a protective order is punishable by one to three years in prison and a $2,000 to $10,000 fine.
+A felony conviction for second or subsequent violation of a PO is punishable by one to three years in prison and a $2,000 to $10,000 fine.

-The penalties increase significantly if a person is harmed during the violation of a protective order.
+The penalties increase significantly if a person is harmed during the violation of a restraining order.
 When this occurs, the defendant can face up to 5 years in prison in addition to any penalties the person faces for the underlying assault and battery.

 In general, there is no cost to get a restraining order in Oklahoma.
-However, if a petitioner fails to appear in court, then the protective order will likely be dismissed and the petitioner will be assessed court costs.
+However, if a petitioner fails to appear in court, then the order will likely be dismissed and the petitioner will be assessed court costs.
 Additionally, if a judge finds the petition to be frivolous—for example, a person wrongfully claiming abuse or harassment in an attempt to gain an edge in a divorce or to get revenge on another person—the petitioner will be ordered to pay court costs and most likely attorney’s fees for the opposing party.

 According to Oklahoma law: